Mikrobot-Academy/WRO-2025-Nexus-Dynamics/README.md

-Engineering materials
+Nexus Dynamics
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
+This repository contains engineering materials of our self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2025.

 ## Content